deborabastos/42_pipex/README.md

 # 42_pipex
 The aim of this project is to understand how pipes and redirections works.
-To do that, the program must receive file names and commands as arguments and execute it as follows
+To do that, the program must receive file names and commands as arguments and execute it in a certain order.

 `./pipex <infile> <cmd1> <cmd2> <outfile>`